smp4903/FiveSecondRule/README.md

 This is an addon for **World of Warcraft Classic**

 The purpose of this addon is to track the so-called "5-second-rule" (5SR), which refers to the time needed to elapse after spending mana, for mana regen to resume.
 Notable, this rule excludes "mp5"-gear.
+The timer starts counting down whenever the player successfully spends mana (instant spells, that don't cost mana, wont reset the 5SR).

+Once the 5SR has been fulfilled, the bar will show incoming mana regen ticks until full mana.

 See the example screenshots below.